Metapaleo/etuisMQB/README.md

 # etuisMQB
-Scripts used in Augias A., Ponce Soto G. Y. , et al. study
+Repository containing data and code employed for the metagenomic study of Museum collections (Penis gourds), led by Anaïs Augias and Yaxal Ponce Soto